beabout/claybeabout.com/README.md

 - Located at claybeabout.com (obv)

 ### Devops
+- Firebase will reference the `build` directory for deployment
-1. When updating run `npm run build` to place all new changes into the `build` directory.
+- When updating run `npm run build` to place all new changes into the `build` directory.
+Followed by `firebase deploy` to submit changes to firebase.
-2. Firebase will reference the `build` directory for deployment
-3. Deploy all changes via `firebase deploy`
-4. Dance
+- Dance whenever possible